We will begin this Netherland Photo Tour in the town of Haarlem.

 - Three nights in lovely Delft which makes a good base for exploring the windmills at Kinderdijk and the city of Rotterdam.

-- One night in Zaandam, our last night of the tour which allows us easy access to our last evening blue-hour session in Amsterdam and easy access to Schipol Airport.
+- One night in Zaandam, our last night of the tour which allows us easy access to our last evening blue-hour session in Amsterdam and easy access to Schiphol Airport.

 This is a sample itinerary that is subject to change depending on weather and other circumstances beyond our control.
 Changes in the itinerary are always made to provide the best possible experience for our clients.